 After he figured out Qui-Gon was a Jedi, he'd figured his garb was a disguise to blend in with the locals of Mos Espa.
 Specifically the poorer locals.
 And the slaves.
 But no. That was how all Jedi dressed, apparently.
 Neutral, rough, rather shapeless robes.
 What a let-down.
 He hardly felt like he looked any different now as a Jedi than he had as a slave.
 His robes were the same color, the same scratchy texture...
 The only difference was the layers.
 So many layers.
 First the undergarments, then the under-tunic and pants, then the outer robe, then the tabbards, then the obi, and finally the belt.
 How had Qui-Gon not melted under the twin suns in all these layers?
 Anakin was actually a little grateful for them, though, despite the trouble of putting them all on properly.
 It was a lot colder here than back home.
 Not as cold as on Padme's Nubian beauty of a ship, but not too far off.
 He was always cold, and for now he huddled gratefully in his many layers.
 Maybe he didn't look like a grand warrior in a flight suit complemented with strategic body armor, and maybe he still basically looked like the slave he'd once been (and sometimes still felt like), but at least he was warm.

 Last but certainly not least, he clipped his training saber to his belt.
 It wasn't a real lightsaber.
 It couldn't slice evil Sith in half or cut through blast doors, but it could deflect blasterfire, plus it looked cool.
 The blade was shorter, thinner, and slightly dimmer than real lightsabers, but only a keen eye could tell.
 He'd bet he could fool Watto with this thing.
-One day, he'd march into the storefront, hold his lightsaber menacingly in his hands, and order Watto to hand over Mom.
+One day, he'd march into the storefront, holding a real lightsaber menacingly in his hands, and order Watto to hand over Mom.
 Free of charge.
 Watto would blubber about in fear, begging Anakin not to kill or maim him, and Anakin would laugh at how pathetic he was.
 To think he'd feared this pathetic Toydarian for so long.
 Look at him cower before the power of a lightsaber!
 And then he'd free all the other slaves, too.
 And he and Mom could live together in an apartment here in the Temple.
 Maybe Mom could work with the cleaning staff.
 She'd certainly live here with him, no matter what the Council kept going on about with this "emotional attachment" stuff.
 His place was with her, as hers was with him.
 Surely the Council would see that for the unequivocal truth that it was.

 After tugging his boots on-- the nicest part of the outfit; they were made from real nerf leather, with a soft wool lining-- Anakin headed to the 'fresher.
 Obi-Wan showered everyday, but Anakin really didn't see the point, let alone the appeal.
 He was perfectly clean, and what a waste of water.
-Who used water to wash their body?
+Who used water to wash their body every single day?
 Why would you dirty perfectly good water when you could use it for drinking?
 Absurd.
 His fingers were awkward as he watched them plait his Padawan braid in the mirror.
 It was slightly crooked, nowhere near as nice as when Obi-Wan did it for him, but it was just a braid.
 Granted, the most important braid of his life, but still.
 He could do this.
 That done, he brushed his teeth, swallowing the toothpaste, rather than waste saliva from spitting.
 Besides, it tasted clean and helped wash out the lingering taint of the tea.